sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

 Amazon Web Services (AWS)
 ----

-Fire Insights Infrastructure requirements setup for deploying on AWS:
+Fire Insights Infrastructure Pre-requisites for deploying on AWS:

 The memory Pre-requisites to run Fire Insights: